emersion/recorder.js/README.md

 Usage:

       Recorder.record({
-        start: function(){                 // will be called when the recording started
+        start: function(channels, sampleRate, bufferLength) { // will be called when the recording started
-                                           // which could be delayed because Adobe Flash asks the user for microphone access permission
+          // which could be delayed because Adobe Flash asks the user for microphone access permission },
+        progress: function(milliseconds, activityLevel) {  // will be called in a <1s frequency with the current position in milliseconds

+        },
+        audioAvailable: function(frameBuffer, milliseconds) { // will be called when audio is available

         }
-        progress: function(milliseconds){  // will be called in a <1s frequency with the current position in milliseconds

-        },
       });

 ### Recorder.play(options)